Electronic signatures – yes or no?

 - the person signing must intend to authenticate the document

 - any legal formalities for the signing the document must be complied with such as witnesses etc.

-Wills and land deeds
+Wills, Lasting Powers of Attorney and land deeds

 The glaringly obvious concern about accepting electronic signatures is the potential for fraud.
 It’s very difficult from a forensic point of view to prove who ‘signed’ a document electronically.
 The debate about physical, so-called ‘wet signatures’ versus electronic signatures in relation to Wills and deeds is likely to go on for some time.
 Technology may well supply a solution in the future but for now, we are all still going to need a pen and paper.